ARCAS: An Augmented Reality Collision Avoidance System with SLAM-Based Tracking for Enhancing VRU Safety

 \subsection{Experimental Conditions}

-\textbf{Condition A: Unaided Eye (Baseline).} Neither the pedestrian nor the counterpart (e-scooter rider or vehicle driver) wears an AR device.
-Situational awareness depends entirely on natural human vision.
-Ground-truth positions and velocities for TTC computation were obtained from VLP-16 LiDAR trajectories.
+\textbf{Condition A: Unaided Eye (Baseline).} Neither the pedestrian nor the counterpart (e-scooter rider or vehicle driver) wore an AR device.
+Situational awareness depended entirely on natural human vision.
+Ground truth positions and velocities for TTC computation were obtained from VLP-16 LiDAR trajectories.

-\textbf{Condition B: AR + LiDAR Detection.} The pedestrian wears a MQPro AR headset, while the counterpart does not.
-The counterpart's position and velocity are estimated using the VLP-16 LiDAR, and the pedestrian receives real-time AR cues (3D bounding boxes and directional arrows) corresponding to the detected hazards.
+\textbf{Condition B: AR + LiDAR Detection.} The pedestrian wore an MQPro AR headset, while the counterpart did not.
+The counterpart's position and velocity were estimated using the VLP-16 LiDAR, and the pedestrian received real-time AR cues (3D bounding boxes and directional arrows) corresponding to the detected hazards.